Battle of Dupplin Moor: Aftermath

 A week after the battle, March arrived outside Perth, having added the remnants of Mar's army to his own force.
 There was little he could do.
 Given that Balliol had defeated Mar in open battle, it would have been folly for March to assault him in a fortified town.
 Balliol had captured plentiful supplies of food in Perth and the ships which had landed his army defeated the Scottish navy, enabling food and reinforcements to be shipped in.
 In any event, before long the Scottish host had exhausted its own supplies, stripped the surrounding countryside of food and dispersed.

-Balliol was crowned King of Scotland at Scone – the traditional place of coronation for Scottish monarchs – on 24 September 1332.
+Balliol was crowned King of Scots at Scone – the traditional place of coronation for Scottish monarchs – on 24 September 1332.
 Within two months Balliol granted Edward III Scottish estates to a value of £2,000, which included "the town, castle and county of Berwick".
 Balliol's support within Scotland was limited and within six months it had collapsed.
 He was ambushed by supporters of David II at the Battle of Annan on 17 December.
 Balliol fled to England half-dressed and riding bareback.
 He appealed to Edward III for assistance.
-Edward III dropped all pretence of neutrality, recognised Balliol as king of Scotland and made ready for war.
+Edward III dropped all pretence of neutrality, recognised Balliol as King of Scots and made ready for war.
 After the defeat of the Scots at the Battle of Halidon Hill in July 1333 by the English Balliol was reinstated on the Scottish throne.
 He was deposed again in 1334, restored again in 1335 and finally deposed in 1336, by those loyal to David II.
 The Second War of Scottish Independence which had started with Balliol's invasion finally ended in 1357.
 The modern historian Ranald Nicholson states that Edward III copied the tactics used at Dupplin Moor – "all the men-at-arms dismounted, while archers were posted on either flank" – in the English victories at Halidon Hill and Crécy.